Joy097/Python/windows_automate/Readme.md

 - Finally, ctrl+r > services.msc > right click OpenSSH and start

 Now you can access the remote device with port 22 for ssh operations.

+## Windows Server 2016 Setup
+- There is no OpenSSH server installed in this version.
+So, have to install it externally using powershell.
+Commands are:
+    -